 Generally, the process to derive private keys is the same for each currency and involves these three steps:-Enter private seed (24 word phrase) into the "BIP39 Mnemonic" field-Change the Coin.

 In your case choose Bitcoin SV (BSV) from the Ian Coleman Coin section.
 If you don't see your address, try with Bitcoin Cash as Coin.

 Look down and search for the address you accidentally sent BTC to.
 When you find it, on the right you'll see the private key.

 If you hover over the private key it will give you a QR code that will make the next step easier.

-3. Open Edge, tap on the Side Menu, click Sweep the Private Key and select Bitcoin.
-Scan the QR Code, confirm and wait for the funds to be transferred into your BTC wallet.
+3. Open Edge, tap on the Side Menu, Tap Scan QR Code, point at QR confirm and wait for the funds to be transferred into your BTC wallet.